Student Access FAQ

 Are opportunities for accommodations the same at each location?

 Accommodations are individualized for each eligible student.
 Every effort will be made to provide an effective accommodation at the location you attend.
+Davenport University is committed to analyzing the appropriations of any and all auxiliary aids or services based on the individual needs of students on a case-by-case basis.

 Who will advocate for me?